srodriguezcode/spartacusTraining/resources/docs/routing/04-exercises.md

 Do you think that we need another normalizer for manufacturer?
 If you think so explain why and let's try it.

 > [!IMPORTANT]
-> Remember to Add fallback aliases when some parameters are unavailable
+> Remember to add fallback aliases when some parameters are unavailable